 The University offers a range of study-abroad options for students at all levels of their academic careers.
 Freshman and sophomore students may participate in short-term programs that offer core-level courses; juniors and seniors may participate in programs lasting from two weeks to a year that offer specialized coursework in their majors.
 Students may select programs taught in English or may participate in language immersion programs in Spanish, French and German.
 The International Services and Programs Office provides advising to help each student choose the program and coursework that best fits his or her academic needs and interests.

 Students who participate in study abroad programs or semester exchanges may apply their current financial aid, including Hope scholarship funds, to their study abroad program fees.
-In addition, students may apply for study abroad scholarships through the International Services and Programs Office in Row Hall.
+In addition, students may apply for study abroad scholarships through the International Services and Programs study abroad website.